Service Animals under the ADA is the focus of the Pacific ADA Center's Update for March 2022.You can read the Update here.

 Provisions of the Fair Housing Act (FHA) allow emotional support animals in housing with “no pet” policies on a case-by-case basis on a showing of “reasonableness,” requires evidence of disability, and that the animal’s presence will alleviate the disability.
 42 U.S.C. §3601, et seq.

-See also the Air Carriers Access Act (ACAA) regarding requirements that need to be met for requesting emotional support animal accommodations.
-14 C.F.R. §382.117.
+See Assembly Bill (AB) 468 regarding requirements that need to be met for requesting an emotional support animal.